nerves-project/erlinit/README.md

 `stderr` can block.
 In some scenarios, it can block indefinitely (e.g., logging to a gadget serial device).

+## Shutdown reports

+`erlinit` can help debug unexpected reboots and poweroffs.
+If you specify a path to `--shutdown-report`, `erlinit` will save what it knows about why and when Erlang exited.

 ## Debugging erlinit

 Since `erlinit` is the first user process run, it can be a little tricky to